Raabi91/powermanager/README.md

 # Powermanger for mainsail/fluidd/moonraker
-this script will be good for on and off the printer over wireless plugs (wifi or 466mhz) an u can also use the Gpio an it will also have a Autoshutdown funktion for it.
+this script will be good for on and off the printer over wireless plugs (wifi or 466mhz) an u can also use the raspberry Gpio's an it will also have a Autoshutdown funktion for it.

 when you can use a shell command to set the state of your Plug